 Stretching across central Scotland from east to west, the landscapes of Loch Lomond, The Trossachs, Stirling & Forth Valley are wonderfully diverse.
-With towns and villages scattered across coast, country, mountains and glens, and the historic city of Stirling thrown in for good measure, it's no wonder that there are a host of things to do and places to explore in the area.
+With stunning countryside, mountains and glens, and historic cities and attractions, there’s no shortage of things to do and places to explore.

 Take in the spectacular landscapes of Loch Lomond & The Trossachs National Park.
 Experience the iconic loch itself on boat trips to suit all budgets, and things to do in the Trossachs include unforgettable outdoor adventures, exploring glens, mountains and trails.

 Discover Stirling, the historic city that boasts the unmissable Stirling Castle, interactive Battle of Bannockburn Experience and the National Wallace Monument.
 Stirling is also filled with family-friendly attractions, charming rural villages like Aberfoyle and Callander, and locations from the screen, like Doune Castle which has played roles in Outlander and Monty Python.
 Unearth outdoor havens in Clackmannanshire, with the beautiful Japanese Gardens and art sculptures across the area to discover, or follow the Tower Trail to explore medieval history.